IlyasDeckers/crystallized-time/README.md

 ## Live control via OSC

 The OSC layer turns the program into a system that can be shaped in real time.
-An external program (TouchDesigner, a Python script, a custom controller) can write to the four mutable physics parameters while the simulation runs; the program publishes its internal state and events back over a second port.
+An external program (TouchDesigner, a Python script, a custom controller) can write to mutable parameters while the simulation runs.
+The program publishes its internal state and events back over a second port.

 Both directions are opt-in.
-Without `listen_port` and `send_address` in the `[osc]` section, no OSC threads start and the behavior is identical to running without them.
+Without `listen_port` and `send_address` in the `[osc]` section, no OSC threads start.

 ### Inbound parameter control

-When `listen_port` is set, the program accepts messages on four addresses:
+When `listen_port` is set, the program accepts messages on the following addresses.

+Physics parameters, written to both chains at once:

 ```
 /physics/kt   float    effective temperature,  0.0 - 2.0